EventStoreDB can run as a single node or as a highly-available cluster. For the cluster deployment, you'd need three server nodes.

 If you installed EventStoreDB with Chocolatey, you can uninstall with:

 This removes the

 eventstore-oss Chocolatey package.

 If you installed EventStoreDB by downloading a binary, you can remove it by:

 You can run EventStoreDB in Docker container as a single node, using insecure mode.
 It is useful in most cases to try out the product and for local development purposes.

 It's also possible to run a three-node cluster with or without SSL using Docker Compose.
 Such a setup is closer to what you'd run in production.

 Run with Docker

 The following command will start the EventStoreDB node using default HTTP port, without security.
-You can then connect to it using one of the gRPC clients and
+You can then connect to it using one of the clients and the

 esdb://localhost:2113?tls=false connection string.
-The Admin UI will be accessible, but the Stream Browser won't work (it needs AtomPub to be enabled).
+The Admin UI will be accessible, but the Stream Browser won't work (as it needs AtomPub to be enabled).

 docker run --name esdb-node -it -p 2113:2113 -p 1113:1113 \ eventstore/eventstore:latest --insecure --run-projections=All